FEA of Low Pressure Feedwater Heater to ASME Section VIII Code

 The following assumptions were used:

 - Linear elastic material behavior with small displacements

 - The geometry, loading and boundary conditions consistently have one plane of symmetry down the axis of the vessel.
 Then analyses were completed on a half model of the heater with symmetry boundary conditions applied on the cut boundary.
 Nozzle N5 was treated as having half symmetry.

-- The tubesheet was modeled as solid material, with appropriate adjustments in the values of Elastic Modulus and Poisson ratio to account for the effects of the holes at a representative 400°F.
+- The tubesheet was modeled as solid material, with appropriate adjustments in the values of Elastic Modulus and Poisson ratio to account for the effects of the holes

 - No credit was taken to increase the ligament efficiency for the effect of tubes